 A Salute To Men And Laundry

-But we at Spot are taking the time to salute you by taking a stroll down memory lane and remembering your very important role in creating the easy way in which we deal with loads of laundry today.
+But at Spot, we are taking the time to salute you by taking a stroll down memory lane.
+Let’s reflect on the very important role that men had in making wash day much easier.

 Before There Were Buttons

 Let’s face it, we complain about the laundry quite a bit.
-It seems that between the laundry and the dishes, there’s always a pile of something waiting to be done in the house.
-So while my major grievance with laundry is the folding and the putting away (thankfully Spot will even fold for me), the actual washing and drying process is now very simple.
+It seems that between the laundry, bills, dirt, and the dishes, there’s always a pile of something waiting to be done.
+So while my major grievance with laundry is the folding and the putting away (thankfully Spot will even fold it for me), the actual washing and drying process is now very simple.
 Thus simplicity was made possible with the push of a button.

 The Old New